-- If the UTBC decides to register for GST, it will incur the compliance costs of having to 10. regularly file GST returns.
-These costs will ultimately need to be covered by levying additional funds from members. - There is a special rule requiring UTBCs to pay GST on the value of money and investments it holds at the time of registration.
+- 10. If the UTBC decides to register for GST, it will incur the compliance costs of having to regularly file GST returns.
+These costs will ultimately need to be covered by levying additional funds from members. - 11.
+There is a special rule requiring UTBCs to pay GST on the value of money and investments it holds at the time of registration.
 This rule removes the tax advantage a UTBC would get from levying members when not registered, then registering for GST and claiming GST on its expenses. - 12.
 Some UTBCs may consider registering so they can claim back GST on the cost of significant repairs or maintenance.
 This may occur where a UTBC needs to pay for leaky building remediation or seismic strengthening.
-However, GST will need to be paid on any amounts levied from members to cover these costs, and likely on any insurance payments received.
-These amounts and the one-off adjustment noted at [11] will generally negate any benefit from registering for GST.
+However, if the UTBC registers for GST it will need to pay GST on any amounts levied from members to cover these costs, and likely on any insurance payments received.
+The GST paid on these amounts and the one-off adjustment noted at [11] will generally negate any benefit from registering for GST.